EthicApp-Development/ethicapp-main/README.md

 ### 5.3.
 For non-Linux developers

 If you have chosen not to use a Linux-based OS in your developing machine, read this section.
 If you are unfamiliar with Linux OSes, your first task would be install it on your machine (you may want to research about how to make a *dual boot*).
-If not, be aware that successful execution, debugging and documentation will not be guaranteed, as the project is defined from its start to be executed and developed in a Linux environment.
+If not, be aware that successful execution, debugging and updated runtime documentation will not be guaranteed, as the project is defined from its start to be executed and developed in a Linux environment.

 #### 5.3.1.
 MacOS